marshki/MOTD/README.md

 ## Getting Started

-In CentOS: As root, place `motd.sh` in: `/etc/profile.d` and set permissions on the file: `chmod -v 755 /etc/profile.d/motd.sh`
+In CentOS: as root, place `motd.sh` in: `/etc/profile.d` and set permissions on the file: `chmod -v 755 /etc/profile.d/motd.sh`

 In Debian: